UFISH-Team/uprobe-official/docs/docs/installation.md

 # Find where uprobe is installed
 which uprobe

-# If not found, try with python -m
+# If not found, invoke the CLI module directly
-python -m uprobe --help
+python -m uprobe.core.cli --help
 ```

 **Missing system dependencies**